PoisotLab/ms_mangal_synthesis/reviews.md

 suggestion is of course a matter of “feelings” and it is completely up to the authors to follow it.

+> Part of this manuscript is to describe the changes made to the initial database since its original publication in 2014.
+For this reason, we feel like it is important to weave the description of the database in the text itself.
+This might, in fact, become more apparent in the revision, as we have expanded on some of the database technical features that were not mentioned in the original submission.

 ### Methodological suggestions:

-1) While I like the Fig. 2, this data might be also presented as maps of interaction network richness.
+While I like the Fig. 2, this data might be also presented as maps of interaction network richness.
 That is, by discretising the geographical space into cells and counting the number of networks within each cell it would be possible to easily visualize where there are large accumulations